floragunncom/search-guard-docs/_content/_docs_kibana/kibana_installation.md

 After you restart Dashboards/Kibana, it will start optimizing and caching browser bundles.
 This process may take a few minutes and cannot be skipped.
 After the plugin is installed and optimized, Dashboards/Kibana will continue to start.

-## Upgrading the Search Guard Dashboards/Kibana Plugin
+## Upgrading the Search Guard Plugin

-In order to upgrade the Search Guard Dashboards/Kibana Plugin:
+To upgrade the Search Guard Dashboards/Kibana Plugin:

 * Stop Dashboards/Kibana
 * Delete the Search Guard Dashboards/Kibana plugin from the `plugins` directory
 * Restart Dashboards/Kibana, which will clear all cached files
 * Stop Dashboards/Kibana, and install the new version of the plugin

-## Configuring OpenSearch/Elasticsearch: The Dashboards/Kibana server user
+## The Dashboards/Kibana server user

 ### Adding the Dashboards/Kibana server user

-Dashboards/Kibana uses a special user internally to talk to OpenSearch/Elasticsearch when performing management calls.
-The username and password for this user is configured in `opensearch_dashboards.yml`/`kibana.yml`.
+Dashboards/Kibana uses a unique user internally to talk to OpenSearch/Elasticsearch when performing management calls.
+The username and password for this user are configured in `opensearch_dashboards.yml`/`kibana.yml`.

 On the OpenSearch/Elasticsearch side, make sure that this user has the required permissions.
 If you use the Search Guard demo configuration, you can either use the `kibanaserver` user account, or you can map a different user to the  built-in role `SGS_KIBANA_SERVER`.

-Dashboards/Kibana uses HTTP Basic Authentication for the Dashboards/Kibana server user, so make sure you have set up an authentication domain which supports HTTP Basic Authentication.
+Dashboards/Kibana uses HTTP Basic Authentication for this server user.
+Make sure you have set up an authentication domain that supports HTTP Basic Authentication.

 ### Example: Internal authentication

-Typically you set up the Dashboards/Kibana server user in the Search Guard Internal User Database backend, and configure any other authentication methods you have in place second in the chain:
+Typically you set up the Dashboards/Kibana server user in the Search Guard Internal User Database backend and configure any other authentication methods you have in place second in the chain:

 ```yaml